Electronic information exchange

 FAL 39 agreed that electronic certificates should be treated as equivalent to traditional paper certificates, provided that the certificates and the website used to access them conform to the guidelines approved by the Organization and that specific verification instructions are available on board the ship.
 The Committee also agreed that electronic certificates viewed on a computer should be considered as meeting the requirement to be "on board".
 The Committee adopted accordingly the FAL Circular on Guidelines for the use of electronic certificates.

-This was further revised by FAL 40 at which the Committee approved a revised FAL circular on Guidelines for the use of electronic certificates, reflecting Member States’ experience gained in using electronic certificates.
-(FAL.5-Circ.39-Rev.2)
+This was further revised by FAL 40 at which the Committee approved a revised FAL circular on Guidelines for the use of electronic certificates, reflecting Member States' experience gained in using electronic certificates.
+(FAL.5-Circ.39-Rev.2).

 Prototype of a maritime single window

-To support the implementation of the mandatory systems for the electronic exchange of information, the IMO Secretariat has been working on the design of a prototype of a maritime single window.
+The IMO Secretariat has been working on the design of a prototype of a maritime single window.
 The project was initiated following several needs-assessment missions for the enhancement of electronic information exchange, which identified that while the majority of Member States have some kind of single window in place related to cargo, only a few had single window for maritime transport.